bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/04_1_P2WPKH_Spend_1_1.md

 ## Observations

 In the vin section we note that `scriptSig` is empty and that we have an additional `txinwitness` field which contains Alice signature and public key.
+The semantics of P2WPKH is the same as the semantics of P2PKH, except that the signature is not placed at the same location as before.

 In the vout section we have one `witness_v0_keyhash` output, which is the code name for native Segwit.